webix-hub/docs/data/api/ui.fieldset_getbody.md

 @returns:
-- view	object	webiv ui object, which is placed inside fieldset
+- view		object		Webix UI object placed into the fieldset